Blink Security Camera System Costs and Pricing

 Blink Pricing: Monitoring and Storage

-With the Blink Wired Floodlight Camera, Outdoor, Indoor, and Mini, we chose from one of two subscription plans: the Basic plan for $3 per month, or the Plus plan for $10 per month.
+With the Blink Wired Floodlight Camera, Outdoor, Indoor, and Mini, we had the option to choose one of two subscription plans.
+The Basic plan costs $3 per month on a monthly basis, or $30 on a yearly basis.
+The Plus plan costs $10 per month on a monthly basis, or $100 for the year.

 As Amazon owns both companies, we doubt this is a coincidence.
 Add more cameras, and the cost goes up to $10 a month, again, the exact same prices as Ring.